Richard Ling: Biography

-In 2012, Ling was a founder of the journal, Mobile Media and Communication, published by SAGE.
-He currently co-edits the journal.
-He is also a founding co-editor of the Oxford University Press series on mobile communication.
-He was also Editor-in-Chief of the Journal of Computer-Mediated Communication.
+In 2012, Richard Ling founded the journal, Mobile Media and Communication, published by SAGE and currently serves as co-editor.
+He is also the founding co-editor of the Oxford University Press series on mobile communication.
+Additionally, he has held the position of Editor-in-Chief of the Journal of Computer-Mediated Communication.

 Ling moved to Singapore in 2014, where he held an endowed chair in the Wee Kim Wee School of Communication and Information at Nanyang Technological University.
 He headed a research team that focuses on mobile communication in Myanmar and elsewhere in Southeast Asia.

 Work

-Ling is known for his work on the social consequences of mobile communication.
-His notion of micro-coordination (see: "Hyper-coordination via Mobile Phones in Norway" written with Birgitte Yttri) describes what is likely one of the major social consequences of the diffusion of mobile communication into society.
-He has also described how mobile communication increases social cohesion in small groups and how it has become structured into society.
+Ling is renowned for his work on the social consequences of mobile communication.
+His concept of micro-coordination, as outlined in "Hyper-coordination via Mobile Phones in Norway" (co-authored with Birgitte Yttri), describes a significant social impact of mobile communication's widespread adoption in society.
+Additionally, he has demonstrated how mobile communication enhances social cohesion within small groups and has become an integral part of societal structure.

-His book Taken for Grantedness (MIT Press 2012) examines how mobile communication has become a structured part of society with a position that can be compared in some ways to that of mechanical timekeeping.
-This book has been the subject of a review in journal Science.
-Prior to this he published the book New Tech, New Ties (MIT 2008) that won the 2009 Goffman Award from the Media Ecology Association.
-He is also the author of a book on the social consequences of mobile telephony titled The Mobile Connection (Morgan Kaufmann) and along with Jonathan Donner he has written the book Mobile Phones and Mobile Communication.
+His book Taken for Grantedness (MIT Press 2012) explores how mobile communication has become an integral part of society, similar to mechanical timekeeping, and was reviewed in the journal Science.
+His earlier book, New Tech, New Ties (MIT press 2008), won the 2009 Goffman Award from the Media Ecology Association.
+Ling also authored The Mobile Connection (Morgan Kaufmann), a comprehensive examination of the social consequences of mobile telephony and co-authored Mobile Phones and Mobile Communication with Jonathan Donner.

 Ling is a founding co-editor of the SAGE journal Mobile Media and Communication (along with Veronika Karnowski, Thilo von Pape and Steve Jones).
 In 2017 he was named Editor-in-Chief of the Journal of Computer-Mediated Communication.
 He is also a founding editor (along with Gerard Goggin and Leopoldina Fortunati) of the Oxford University Press series on mobile communication.
 He has been the co-editor, along with Scott Campbell, of the Mobile Communication Research Series.
 He is an associate editor for journals The Information Society, the Journal of Computer-Mediated Communication, the Journal of Communication as well as Information Technology and International Development.
 Ling has received recognition as an outstanding scholar from the International Communication Association (The 2010 CROF Award), Rutgers University, and the Telenor Research Award in 2009.
 He has been interviewed on The Discovery Channel, National Public Radio and Norwegian TV as well as for periodicals such as The New York Times, The Economist, the Los Angeles Times, Der Spiegel, Newsweek, Época (Brazil), Wired, Toronto's The Globe and Mail, Norwegian publications such as Aftenposten, VG, and Dagbladet and Danish publications such as Politiken.